EdgeIY/infiniteyield/README.md

 Learn how to use all the features of this script in the [wiki](https://github.com/EdgeIY/infiniteyield/wiki)!

 ## Contributing
 There are no strict contribution rules (as of now).
-Just open a pull request via [this link](https://github.com/EdgeIY/infiniteyield/pulls), and if it checks out, we’ll merge it!
+Just open a pull request via [this link](https://github.com/EdgeIY/infiniteyield/pulls), and if it checks out, we'll merge it!